Joint JD/MSW Program

 - Geneka Holyfield, Mollie Stemper, and Jamie Gray.

-In addition to the required 8 credits of social work practicum field work, many J.D./M.S.W. students also participate in one or more of the law school’s clinical programs, including the Civil Justice Clinic or the Criminal Justice Clinic.
+In addition to the required 8 credits of social work practicum field work, many JD/MSW students also participate in one or more of the law school’s clinical programs, including the Children & Family Advocacy Clinic (CFAC), the Criminal Justice Clinic, or the Juvenile Law and Justice Clinic .
 Students find meaningful and applicable course offerings in both schools, including in areas such as family law, labor and employment law, practice with children and youth, critical jurisprudence, social policy, health policy, intergroup dialogue, and practice with immigrant populations.

 The Law & Social Work Society, a student group shared between the two schools, exists to facilitate the process of obtaining both degrees and to serve as a platform for interdisciplinary communication between the two schools.
 In addition, the society sponsors activities throughout the year, including community service projects, academic assistance meetings, alumni networking events, and social functions.